 It’s also a good way of reminding yourself just how fast cleaning a vacuum out can be in reality, since many people tend to overthink it or cleaning tasks in general.

 And in case you missed cleaning the toilet during Step 6, it can take less than a minute to deep clean your toilet, including the bowl.
 Who knew?

 And the more frequently you do it, the less disgusting it feels and easier it will be to clean.
 After all, there’s less lint and dust involved and just less of the other mess in general if you keep up on it.

-Cleaning the cabinet doors and drawer fronts may seem pointless, but a lot of gunk, grease, and stuck-on dust can accumulate on them over time which can be difficult to clean after a while.
+Cleaning the kitchen or bathroom cabinet doors and drawer fronts may seem pointless, but a lot of gunk, grease, and stuck-on dust can accumulate on them over time which can be difficult to clean after a while.